 National Library of Australia Fellowships

 We now offer six endowed National Library of Australia Fellowships.
 The Fellowships are supported by:

 - Patrons and Supporters of Treasures Gallery Access Programs

 The Harold S. Williams Trust and the Eva Kollsman and Ray Mathew Trust enable two additional Fellowships for Japan Studies and the study of Australian Literature.
 The Friends of the National Library support a Creative Arts Fellowship for practising creative artists; the Eva Kollsman and Ray Mathew Trust provides a Creative Arts Fellowship for Australian writers; and the National Folk Fellowship is offered in partnership with the National Folk Festival.

-As well as providing unrivalled access to our collections and specialist staff, the Fellowships offer a precious commodity for research in a chosen area: time.
+As well as providing unrivalled access to our collections and specialist staff, these awards offer a precious commodity for research in a chosen area: time.

-We offer our heartfelt thanks to our donors for helping us to realise a stronger and more robust Fellowships and Scholarships program.
+We offer our heartfelt thanks to our donors for helping us to realise a strong and robust Fellowships and Scholarships program.